0xPolygon/polygon-cli/cmd/retest/usage.md

 ## LLLC

-This project will depend on an installation of `solc` and `lllc`.
+This project will depend on an installation of `solc` (specifically 0.8.20) and `lllc`.
 Installing solidity is pretty easy, but LLLC can be a little tricky.

 Since the version is pretty old, it might not build well on your host os.
 Building within docker might make your life easier: